 - 529 account assets can now be used to pay for student loan repayments ($10,000 lifetime maximum) and costs associated with registered apprenticeships.

 - The Bipartisan American Miners Act allows in-service distributions under a pension plan or governmental section 457(b) plan at age 59 ½.
-(Effective for plan years beginning after December 31, 2019.)
+(Effective for plan years that began after December 31, 2019.)

 Benefits to Employers